 Transforming Medical and Science Education

 We also believe in using the latest technology to enrich medical education, such as web-based surgical training, interactive simulation modalities, and big data analysis.
 Our Institute for Innovations in Medical Education focuses specifically on creating technology that can be used in medical training and directly benefit patients, and is one of the largest medical education innovation groups in the country.
-NYSIM—our joint venture with City University of New York—is a 25,000 square foot state-of-the-art simulation center that fosters clinical excellence and improved communication, patient safety, and quality of healthcare delivery.
+NYSIM—our joint venture with City University of New York—is a 25,000-square-foot state-of-the-art simulation center that fosters clinical excellence and improved communication, patient safety, and quality of healthcare delivery.

 Our medical students provide care to New York City’s diverse population through our affiliations with area hospitals, including the Veterans Affairs Hospital and NYC Health + Hospitals/Bellevue, the nation’s oldest public hospital.
 These affiliations help to broaden the scope and enhance the quality of students’ education and training.
 We believe it’s important to nurture future healthcare leaders, so in addition to a medical degree, we offer dual MD/master’s degrees in business administration, public administration, public health, clinical investigation, and bioethics.

-For scientists and physician–scientists, the PhD, MD/PhD, and postdoctoral programs at Sackler Institute of Graduate Biomedical Sciences provide the opportunity to pursue the highest caliber of scientific research.
-Our more than 300 graduate students and nearly 400 postdoctoral fellows are closely mentored by members of our faculty, and receive guidance in personalized career paths that span science, medicine, and industry.
+For scientists and physician-scientists, the PhD, MD/PhD, and postdoctoral programs at Sackler Institute of Graduate Biomedical Sciences provide the opportunity to pursue the highest caliber of scientific research.
+Our more than 300 graduate students and more than 400 postdoctoral fellows are closely mentored by members of our faculty, and receive guidance in personalized career paths that span science, medicine, and industry.

 Advancing Scientific Discovery